siran/writing/books/A New Arithmetic/A New Arithmetic - 999 Conclusion.md

 cancellation, or relation.
 The symbol $i$ may be adjoined to the real notation with $i^2=-1$ to notate turn and opposition without adding negative values to
 $\mathbb U$.

+Once orientation is admitted, a rotated inner state has a reverse-oriented return $n^*$.
+The density is recovered by:

+$$
+n n^*.
+$$

+This is why the square-form can look the same from the front and the back while still distinguishing the sideways, orthogonal presentation.

 The program is conservative in its algebra and radical in its organization: keep positive value positive, keep relation explicit, and recover standard